flatironinstitute/ccn-template/docs/notes/03-documentation.md

 - MkDocs supports markdown out-of-the-box, which is much better than ReST
 - readthedocs supports building documentation for PRs, which is very helpful.

+## Build documentation locally

+To build the documentation on your local machine, install the necessary dependencies with `pip install -e .[docs]`, and then run `mkdocs serve`.
+This builds and serves the documentation, which you can then view in your browser at `localhost:8000` (by default, change the port by e.g., `mkdocs serve -a localhost:8001`).

 ## Readthedocs setup instructions

+If you use our included `.readthedocs.yml` and follow the steps below, the documentation will be built automatically and live at `https://ccn-template.readthedocs.org/`.
+The documentation will be built off the `main` branch, and also (temporarily) for each pull request, with the link to the pull request documentation posted back as a status check on that PR.

 The root directory of this repo contains the `.readthedocs.yml` file, which includes the configuration to work with